simple-nguyen/project-aria/README.md

 # Project Aria - Real-time Crypto Analytics Platform

 A modern full-stack application for real-time cryptocurrency market analysis and visualization.
-Built with React, Remix, TypeScript, and WebSocket integration.
+Built with React, TypeScript, and WebSocket integration.

 ## Features